 I would personally look to make brief notes about meeting my friend and about his personality.
 I would be sure to jot down any good vocabulary that I might later forget, as well as a structure of the story of how we met.
 This can help me to keep my tenses in order.
 It might look like this:

 Remember that you only have one minute to make notes, so keep them short.
-Don’t attempt to write any sentences in this time.
+Don’t attempt to write any sentences in this time, as you won’t have time to finish.

 The most important thing you need to remember is that you shouldn’t speak for less than 1 minute.
 In order to speak 1-2 minutes confidently, you must practice at home regularly.
 Use the timer on your phone, or a watch, to make sure you know how it feels to speak for that length of time.
 Pace yourself.
 Talk slowly and don’t panic.
 Nervous people tend to talk very quickly and you could easily find yourself running out of things to say in just 30 seconds!
 If that happens, you will repeat yourself and hesitate, and your score will be very low.

 So here is my sample answer, in which I describe a close friend.
-I will upload a video tomorrow in which I will also answer this question, but I will do it off the top of my head, so the answer will be different to this:
+There is a video below, in which I also answer this question, but I will do it off the top of my head, so the answer will be different to this:

 Reading this took me about 01:20 minutes, which is perfect.
 However, if I’d been nervous and read too quickly, it would have gone under 1 minute, so please be careful of this.